 These are some of the more high-profile causes Dickens supported along with examples of each:

 Aided by his friend the rich philanthropist Angela Burdett-Coutts, Dickens helped support the Field Lane Ragged School. a school for the poor in the notorious Victorian slum of Saffron Hill in London’s Holborn area.
 Dickens wrote letters to newspapers and an article highlighting ragged schooling.

 Again working with Angela Burdett-Coutts, Charles Dickens helped set-up Urania Cottage, a home for ‘fallen women’ at Shepherds Bush on the then western outskirts of London.
 Dickens wrote An Appeal To Fallen Women, a pamphlet for distribution amongst women in prisons, in the hope of volunteering themselves for help at Urania Cottage.
 Dickens devoted a lot of time and energy into overseeing the running of the home for a number of years.

-Dickens was not against the death penalty but he opposed at the then practice of executions in public, which often grew into big spectacles bringing in crowds of thousands often drinking and celebrating.
+Dickens was not against the death penalty but he was opposed at the then practice of executions in public, which often grew into big spectacles bringing in crowds of thousands often drinking and celebrating.
 He witnessed the execution in a famous case of the Mannings at Horsemonger Lane Gaol but was appalled at the behaviour of the crowds drinking and partying outside and in response wrote a letter the next morning to The Times.

 In the Victorian period squalid living conditions in poorer neighbourhoods were a breeding ground for diseases.
 In 1832, the deadly infection cholera had arrived in England and soon spread, killing hundreds of people.
 Dickens highlighted the conditions of the poor in slums throughout a number of his works and in 1851 he gave a speech on sanitary reform at a dinner for the Metropolitan Sanitary Association.